-Dilip Soman Behavioural Economist, Professor of Marketing, Rotman School of Management, University of Toronto the Corus Chair in Communications is in the area of and its applications to marketing and policy.
+Dilip Soman Behavioural Economist, Professor of Marketing, Rotman School of Management, University of Toronto

+Dilip Soman holds the Corus Chair in Communications Strategy.
+His research is in the area of behavioural economics and its applications to consumer wellbeing, marketing and policy.

-as an associate editor boards of the Journal of Consumer Research, Journal of Consumer to watch for" by (London) newspaper.
-He is the recipient of research awards.
+Prof. Soman served as an associate editor of the Journal of Marketing Research, and on the editorial boards of the Journal of Consumer Research, Journal of Marketing, Journal of Marketing, Journal of Consumer Psychology and Marketing Letters.
+He was recently named as one of the "professors to watch for" by the Financial Times (London) newspaper.
+He is the recipient of several teaching and research awards.